M4tth4ck333/jan-browser-extension/mcp-server/README.md

 node dist/src/index.js
 # or
 bun run dist/src/index.js

+# run a second instance on a different bridge port
+node dist/src/index.js --bridge-port 17390
 ```

+> [!TIP]
+> Each MCP server process hosts its own WebSocket bridge.
+Operating systems only
+> allow a single listener per `host:port`, so make sure every concurrently running
+> instance uses a unique combination (for example `--bridge-port 17390`,
+> `--bridge-port 17391`, and so on).
+You can also set the `BRIDGE_HOST`,
+> `BRIDGE_PORT`, or `BRIDGE_URL` environment variables if you prefer to configure
+> the endpoint outside of CLI arguments.

 The process will wait on stdio for MCP clients.
 You usually don't run it manually—your MCP client will launch it.